The Montevideo Maru

 (AWM 54 779/1/1 "Report on Investigation In Manila and Japan Re Aust PW and Civilians By Maj H.S.Williams, LO1 Aust PW Contact & Enquiry Unit 31 Aug.
 45 to 6 DEC 45)

 It is clear from the above that the Prisoner of War Information Bureau insisted that it had no information about the POWs from Rabaul.
-Why would the PWIB have information on the loss of the Rabaul prisoners?
-Information on the prisoners massacred at Tol plantation on the shores of Wide Bay New Britain hadn't been forwarded to the PWIB?
-So why would the Japanese forward details of the prisoners on a ship supposedly torpedoed by an American submarine?
 It must be remembered all this took place in the first seven months of the war.
 The Japanese Navy had just taken over from the Army at Rabaul and were establishing a base, planning for the invasion of mainland New Guinea and the Solomon Islands.
 POWs were a hindrance, having to be guarded and fed.

 After the war Gordon Thomas listed the people who were in Rabaul after the sailing of the ship.
 He notes the ones who had died of natural causes and those who he suspected were executed.